Keshwanth/Custom-Knowledge-Chatbot/README.md

 ### 4. Add Your Environment Variables

-Create a `.env` file in the root directory:
+Create a '.env' file in the root directory:

 ```env
 GOOGLE_API_KEY=your_gemini_api_key